Featured / September 1, 2025

 Our team at the Law Office of Joshua P. Golson, LLC has represented clients across South Carolina in cases involving unlawful arrests and detentions.
 We know how overwhelming these situations feel, and we’re here to fight on your behalf.

-Moving Forward After Wrongful Detention in South Carolina
+Take the Next Step After a Wrongful Detention in South Carolina

 No one should spend a night in custody without a valid reason.
 If you were wrongfully detained overnight in South Carolina, you may have options to protect yourself and hold law enforcement accountable.